 Proper Christian Conduct

 3 For this is the will of God: your sanctification, and in particular3 that you abstain from sexual immorality.
-4 He wills that each of you know how to possess his own vessel in sanctification and honor, 5 rather than base, lustful passion, like the Gentiles who do not know God; 6 and that in this matter no man will overstep the bounds of propriety, thereby defrauding his brother.
-For in all such cases, the Lord is the avenger, just as we told you earlier, and about which we solemnly testified.
+4 He wills that each of you know how to possess his own vessel in sanctification and honor, 5 and not in lustful passion, like the Gentiles who do not know God; 6 and that in this matter no man will overstep the bounds of propriety, thereby defrauding his brother.
+For in all such cases the Lord is the avenger, just as we told you earlier, and about which we solemnly testified.
 7 For God has not called us to live in impurity,4 but in holiness.
 8 Consequently, he who rejects this instruction is not rejecting a man, but the God who gives5 his Holy Spirit to you all.

-9 But as for brotherly love, you have no need that anyone should write you, since God himself is teaching you6 to love one another; 10 for you are indeed showing just such love to7 all the brothers in all Macedonia!
+9 But as for brotherly love, you have no need that anyone should write you, since God himself is teaching you6 to love one another; 10 for you are indeed showing just such love to7 all the brothers throughout Macedonia.
 Nevertheless, brothers, we urge you to do so more and more, 11 even as you make it8 your ambition to lead a quiet life, attend to your own business, and work with your own hands, just as we commanded you.
-12 As a result, you will conduct yourselves properly before outsiders, and also be able to meet your own needs.9
+12 As a result of this, you will be conducting yourselves properly before outsiders, and will be able to meet your own needs as well.9

 A Grand Reunion at the Coming of Christ

-13 Now we don’t want you to be uninformed, brothers, about those who have fallen asleep, and so grieve10 like the rest of the world, like those with no hope at all.
-14 For if we believe that Jesus died and rose again, so too we believe that God will bring with him those who have fallen asleep11 through Jesus.
+13 Now we want to inform you,10 brothers, about those who have fallen asleep, so that you will not grieve like the rest of the world, like those who have no hope.
+14 For if we believe that Jesus died and rose again, so too do we believe that God will bring with him those who have fallen asleep11 through Jesus.
 15 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who have fallen asleep.
 16 For the Lord himself will descend from heaven with a shout,12 with the voice of the archangel, and with the trumpet of God; and the dead in Christ will rise first.
-17 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air; and as a result of these things,13 we shall forever be with the Lord.
+17 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air; and as a result of these things13 we shall forever be with the Lord.
 18 Therefore comfort one another with these words.